 The existing housing needs information for Carlisle shows that the eastern rural part of the district needs xx new affordable homes by xxxx, rural west xx and the urban area xxx.
-The City Council is currently undertaking a new housing needs and demands survey to update these figures, the results of which will be available in July and which will inform the Preferred Options stage of the Core Strategy.
+The City Council is currently undertaking a new housing needs and demands survey to update these figures, the results of which will be available in August and which will inform the Preferred Options stage of the Core Strategy.
 (This paragraph will be updated prior to consultation to take into account the results of the Housing Need and Demand Study expected July 2011).

 Current housing policy requires all allocated housing sites and other sites of 10 or more houses in the urban area to make a contribution of 30% of units on site towards affordable housing.
-In the rural area the contribution ranges from 10% of housing on small sites up to 25% on large sites of 25 dwellings or more.
+In the rural area the contribution ranges from 10% of housing on small sites of 3 units or more up to 25% of housing on large sites of 25 dwellings or more.